 “Danke” in German (Switzerland)

-Danke to Switzerland for being a spontaneous stop on my route and an unexpected pleasure.
+Danke to Switzerland for being a spontaneous stop on my route and provided an unexpected pleasure of things to do.
 You introduced me to traditional fondue, proving to that gooey cheese and cubes of bread can be an entire meal.
 You introduced me to one of the best street foods, warm chestnuts in a brown paper bag and you let me drink the freshest water that came straight from one of your hundreds of fountains in the city of Zurich.